r2d2-rmbl/xata-subgraph/README.md

 # XATA Subgraph

-[XATA](https://xata.fi/) is a decentralized protocol for automated token exchange.
+[XATA](https://xata.fi/) is a decentralized protocol for automated token exchange with built-in MEV protection and gasless transactions.

 This subgraph dynamically tracks any pair created by the xata factory.
 It tracks of the current state of Uniswap contracts, and contains derived stats for things like historical data and USD prices.